BlockableInc/wealth-e-contracts/Specifications.md

 ## Funds collected

-Funds collected are to be stored in a multisig wallet.
+Funds collected are to be stored in a multisig wallet `0x4de203840484767a4ba972c202e835cc23fb14d2`.
 As such, the crowdsale contract allows for a one time setting of multisig address.

 The crowdsale contract forwards funds to multisig upon receipt.